UPDATE: Local helicopter pilot volunteers in police search, helping to apprehend suspect

 Medina said the search likely would've lasted much longer had Busse not volunteered to help.

-Busse is also a lead pilot for Black Hills Lifelight and a UH-72 Instructor Pilot for the National Guard.
+Busse is also a lead pilot for Black Hills Life Flight and a UH-72 Instructor Pilot for the National Guard.

 People are also reading…